NLxAROSA/rtms-scribe-terraform-aws/README.md

 - **Time-to-first-transcript** drops from "meeting length" → "~segment length + Scribe latency" (roughly 5–10 seconds at 5 s segments).
 - **Word boundaries at segment edges** can split a word or sentence — Scribe has no cross-segment context.
 Two mitigations: (a) accept it (typical for live captioning); (b) overlap segments by ~0.5 s and dedupe downstream. (a) is the simpler default.
-- **Fixed-window segmentation** is dumb but simple.
-No VAD; segments may start mid-word but at 5 s windows this is rare (most words are <0.5 s).
+- **Fixed-window segmentation** is not intelligent but simple.
+Segments may start mid-word but at 5 s windows this is rare (most words are <0.5 s).
 - **Spot reclaim drops only the in-flight segment's audio** (≤ N seconds), not the whole meeting.
 - **S3 PUT volume.** A 1 hr meeting at 5 s segments produces ~720 WAVs + ~720 JSONs.
 Storage is trivial (~115 MB of audio); PUT cost is ~$0.004 per meeting.
 - **Scribe API call volume.** ~720 calls per 1 hr meeting.
 Worth checking against per-account quotas before going wide.